Ashok0/EnderalVREssentials/README.md

 [**No Stagger Mod**](https://www.nexusmods.com/skyrimspecialedition/mods/16335?tab=files): This mod makes your character unstaggerable.
 This prevents you from being stunned in combat and having a bright light flash across your vision.

+[**Sprint Jump VR**](https://www.nexusmods.com/skyrimspecialedition/mods/28354?tab=files): An SKSE plugin to allow Sprint Jumping in SkyrimVR.
+Increase sprint jump height and distance with a multiplier in the config file.

 [**Scoped Bows SE**](https://www.nexusmods.com/skyrimspecialedition/mods/912?tab=files): Scoped Bows is a huge weapons mod that adds scoped variants of all bows to the game, designed to be used without crosshair.
 You MUST disable "Adjust Held Weapons Position" in the VRIK MCM or aiming through scopes will not work properly.

 [**Dynamically Disable Eye Adaptation and Bloom**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables Bloom to remove the "glow" effect around light sources.
 Disable if you prefer having Bloom effects in VR.